idxteatime/mitrasphere/guardian-guide.md

 - Abyss Gladius (abyss) - 20% pdmg miti buff on party, poor man's mitra if no mitra
 - Blume Schild (blume) - 20% mdmg miti buff on party, poor man's folia if no folia

-Abyss and Blume can be exchanged for mystical scales in the shop - all others are common gacha drops and any star can be used (one copy can be received in guardian job coaching).
+Abyss and Blume can be exchanged for mysterious scales in the shop - all others are common gacha drops and any star can be used (one copy can be received in guardian job coaching).

 ### Other important components